-Students pursuing HEALTH certification will need to fulfill one semester of 16 credits to attain certification.
+Students pursuing HEALTH certification will need to fulfill all requirements in the one semester of 16 credits to attain certification.
+Any student who receives an F grade in any class will not receive a certificate.
+The student has the option to pay for and repeat the class.
 A minimum GPA of 2.5 is required to graduate for those who graduate with credit.
-Students may alternately audit classes at a reduced price, with no minimum grade standard, but class attendance and test taking are still required.
+Students may alternately audit classes at a reduced price, with no minimum grade standard, but class attendance (of at least 80%) and test taking are still required.